'Vikram' lander tilts after hard hit, but unbroken: ISRO | Devdiscourse

 Chandrayaan-2 comprises an orbiter, lander (Vikram) and rover (Pragyan).
 The mission life of the lander and rover is one lunar day, which is equal to 14 earth days.

-ISRO Chairman K Sivan had said on Saturday that the space agency would try to restore link with the lander for 14 days, and reiterated the resolve on September 8 after the orbiter's camera spotted it on the Lunar surface.
-An ISRO official said chances of restoring link with the lander were bleak since its system functionality was a prerequisite to achieve that.
+ISRO Chairman K Sivan had said on Saturday that the space agency would try to restore the link with the lander for 14 days and reiterated the resolve on September 8 after the orbiter's camera spotted it on the Lunar surface.
+An ISRO official said chances of restoring the link with the lander were bleak since its system functionality was a prerequisite to achieve that.

 In the case of Vikram, "that kind of operational flexibility is not there," since it is already on the lunar surface and it cannot be reoriented, he said.
 A vital aspect is positioning of antennas and these have to be pointed towards either the ground station or the orbiter, he said.